adityaiitb/dlperf/NCF/README.md

 ## Download dataset

+This should take less than a minute.

 ```sh
 ./prepare_dataset.sh
 ```

-### Profile using NVProf or NSys to obtain a SQLite3 database
+## Profile using NVProf or NSys to obtain a SQLite3 database

 ```sh
 nvprof -fo ncf%p.sqlite \